davidsbatista/davidsbatista.net/_posts/2025-04-24-PyCon-Lithuania.md

 </figure>

+**Index**

+- Transform documents into an Hierarchical Tree structure (e.g. full text -> paragraphs -> sentences)

+- Leaf chunks/sentences are index and used for retrieval

+**Retrieval**

+- Set a threshold of 0.5, if the number of matches is above the set threshold return the parent instead of individual children.

+- The paragraph_1 is returned, instead of 4 sentences

+- Plus, the one sentence from paragraph_2

+- A whole paragraph might be more informative than individual chunks

 ### __Maximum Marginal Relevance \(MMR\)__

 ● Classical retrieval ranks the retrieved documents by relevance similarity to the user query